|SOME NOTES ON MEDIEVAL ENGLISH GENEALOGY|

 He [Sir William (de Hilton), Lord Hilton (d.
 1435)] m.
 Denise, da. of Sir Robert DE HILTON, of Swine in Holderness, by Constance, da. of Piers, 4th LORD MAULEY, by Constance, 1st da. and coh. of Sir Thomas DE SUTTON, of Braunsholm Castle and Sutton, also in Holderness [3rd LORD SUTTON OF HOLDERNESS].

 Sir Robert de Hilton's wife Constance was the daughter and coheir of Sir Thomas de Sutton, who had previously been the wife of Piers, Lord Mauley (d.
 1382/3) and Sir John Godard (living March 1392).
-It is clear from the chronology that Denise must have been Sir Robert's daughter by an earlier wife than Constance.
+It is clear from the chronology that Denise must have been born before Sir Robert's marriage to Constance.
+He had an earlier wife named Isabel, but alternatively it has been suggested that Denise may have been Sir Robert's sister rather than his daughter.

 Robert de Hilton is named as the husband of one of the daughters of Agnes, late the wife of Sir Thomas de Sutton, in an entry on the patent roll dated 28 August 1395 [Calendar of Patent Rolls, 1391-1396, pp. 654, 655].
 The entry is confused, naming this daughter as Margaret, late the wife of Sir Piers de Mauley, and another of the daughters also as Margaret, deceased, late the wife of Sir William de Aldeburgh; it goes on to say that Margaret and Piers de Mauley had issue Peter, a minor in the king's custody.
 The confusion probably arose because two of these daughters had married Piers, Lord Mauley (d.
 1382/3) and his son, also Piers, who died in his father's lifetime [Complete Peerage, vol. 8, pp. 568, 569].
 The deceased daughter, Margaret (d.
 1391), had been the wife of the younger Piers, so that the wife of Robert de Hilton must have been the widow of the elder Piers, actually named Constance.